 I was debating at first and wanted to make this DIY chandelier using the same neutral colors but since it will be handing in my kid's playroom, I felt it needs more color.

 I chose this yarn from KnitPicks for a few reasons.

 First, if I need to knit something, I ALWAYS choose their store.
 They have a great variety of yarns at a great price.
 I've made this newborn flower band with it before and various clothes for my kids that I never showed here.

 Second, The quality of the yarn is amazing.
 And third, they have a great variety of colors to choose from.
 This was probably the determining factor for me to choose their yarn.

-If you want to see a video version of this tutorial, it will be live on Sunday, October 18th, on my YouTube Channel.
+If you want to see a video version of this tutorial, you can watch it on my YouTube Channel.

 Time: 7-8 hours

 - yarn (my colors are Canary, Copper, and Clementine)

 - Ring 10"